Finding Answers for Your Health Concerns

 Mollie Glaspell

-MS, CCC-SLP, Cleft lip and Palate Specialist
+MS, CCC-SLP, TOM, Cleft Lip and Palate Specialist

 Mollie received her Master’s degree in Speech Language Pathology from California State University, San Marcos in May of 2020.
 She holds a Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA), and a State of Idaho license for Speech Language Pathology, as well as an active license in California.
 Mollie has clinical experience working with children, adolescents, and adults with a variety of communication needs in both the schools and in private practice.
 She also has experience working on multidisciplinary craniofacial teams in the medical setting.
 Mollie has a passion for serving individuals with cleft lip and palate, craniofacial disorders, and resonance disorders.
 Mollie was a recipient of a graduate craniofacial training grant, and she created an evidence-based psychosocial educational program for elementary school children with craniofacial disorders.
 Mollie is passionate about making a positive impact on her clients’ communication skills as well as improving their quality of life!